Self-Training: A Survey: Self-Training

-\citep{Zou:2018} adapted the idea of \citep{Tur:2005} for multi-class classification by not choosing thresholds but rather fixing a proportion $p$ of the most confident unlabeled data to be pseudo-labeled and then increasing this proportion at each iteration of the algorithm until $p=0.5$ was reached.
+\cite{Zou:2018} adapted the idea of \cite{Tur:2005} for multi-class classification by not choosing thresholds but rather fixing a proportion $p$ of the most confident unlabeled data to be pseudo-labeled and then increasing this proportion at each iteration of the algorithm until $p=0.5$ was reached.
+Following this idea, \cite{Cascante:2020} revisited the concept of pseudo-labeling by discussing the iterative process of assigning pseudo-labels to unlabeled data and emphasized the resilience of pseudo-labeling to out-of-distribution samples.

+These methods are adaptive to the confidence level of the model and reduce the risk of overfitting to low-confidence predictions.
+However, they may include incorrect labels if the initial proportion is too high and generally require careful tuning of the proportion parameter.